0nix/ggj21/twine/scriptstuff.md

 In the early morning you get a report from Division XIX that there was no veto on file for the gag placed on Hassel and Letizka for that package that had arrived on Wednesday the 10th.

 Nobody in the Division even had a record of the package in question, which was surprising considering that the surveillance operation had started at a higher level in the chain-of-command than usual State Security work on suspects for sedition and desertion.
 The package may have been sent before the gag order, but the package would have at least have had a record of receipt and transfer at the local Post Office, a record that should not have been expunged since those last up to three months.
-Nobody dropped the package personally, since that would have been caught on surveillance, and the person who would do it immediately detained and interrogated.
+Nobody dropped the package personally, since that.0 would have been caught on surveillance, and the person who would do it immediately detained and interrogated.

 Which meant that somebody within either the structure of the Ministry or the Party itself made sure to deliver the package without any tracking or tracing. <- Clue